franksalas/dend-capstone/README.md

 ## Crime data
 - this data comes from [Houston Police Department crime statistics](http://www.houstontx.gov/police/cs/crime-stats-archives.htm)
-- consist of 120 monthly `.xls` files from June 2009 to May 2018
+- consist of 120 monthly `.xlsx` files from June 2009 to May 2018
+- it contains > 1 million rows of data.
 - data before June 2009 is sparse & data after May 2018 is changed drastically.
 - the data needed **heavy** cleaning, custom functions for each year created in `data_clean_helper.py`